-While many important scientific expeditions took place in the nineteenth century, one above all, the Challenger expedition (1872–1876), brought together the interdisciplinary approaches that would characterize the field of oceanography in modern times.
+While many important scientific expeditions took place in the 19th century, one above all, the Challenger expedition (1872–1876), brought together the interdisciplinary approaches that would characterize the field of oceanography in modern times.
 Oceanographer and marine biologist Henry Bigelow (1879–1967), who helped found the world-famous Woods Hole Oceanographic Institution (WHOI) in Massachusetts, wrote in his 1931 textbook, Oceanography, “Students of the history of science may well date the birth of modern oceanography from December 21, 1872, the date when put to sea from Plymouth, England.”
 Indeed, the Challenger expedition was the first devoted entirely to ocean science.
-A decade after their voyage, expedition leader Sir Charles Wyville Thomson (1830–1882) and oceanographer John Murray (1841–1914) wrote:
+A decade after their voyage, Scottish expedition leader Sir Charles Wyville Thomson (1830–1882) and Canadian oceanographer John Murray (1841–1914) wrote:

 The vast ocean lay scientifically unexplored.
 All the efforts of the previous decade had been directed to the strips of water round the coast and to enclosed or partially enclosed seas. . . .
 This consideration led to the conception of the idea of a great exploring expedition which should circumnavigate the globe, find out the most profound abysses of the ocean, and extract from them some sign of what went on at the greatest depths.
-(Thomson and Murray 1885)
+(Thomson and Murray 1885, p. l)

-3.2 Sampling over Space: The Hydrographic Station
+3.2 Sampling over Space

-3.3 Sampling over Time: The Time Series
+3.3 Sampling over Time

-Many ocean properties also vary with time.
+Ocean properties also vary with time.
 Similar to spatial resolution, we refer to temporal resolution (i.e., time resolution) as the interval of time between samples.
 A once-a-month sampling program has a temporal resolution of one month.
 A daily sampling regime has a temporal resolution of a day, and so on.
 But why is this important?

 The ocean is like a multiplex in which thousands—if not millions—of movies are playing simultaneously.
 What’s more, the plot of each movie keeps changing as different characters and events arise.
 When you return to the first theater, there’s no guarantee that the original film will still be playing.
 It’s maddening, but somehow, through persistence, repetition, well-honed methods, and careful sampling strategies, oceanographers have begun to make sense of it all.

-In the CALCOFI program, oceanographers obtain one set of samples per station approximately every three months.
+In the CalCOFI program, oceanographers obtain one set of samples per station approximately every three months.
 Such sampling permits oceanographers to track changes on seasonal scales, but what about day-to-day or week-to-week changes?
 Oceanographers simply don’t have the tools or manpower to sample the ocean over all relevant scales of space or time.
 But, as we shall see in the chapters ahead, new technologies are helping to improve ocean sampling at ever-finer spatial and temporal scales.